fenago/katacoda-scenarios/hyperledger-fabric/hlf-chaincode-development/steps/5/text.md

 `go build`{{execute}}

 If there are no errors, it means compilation was susccessful.
-In the upcoming scenario, we will also test  chaincode using docker-compose.
+In the upcoming [Chaincode Testing in Dev](https://www.katacoda.com/ernesto/courses/hyperledger-fabric/hlf-chaincode-development) scenario, we will also test chaincode using docker-compose.